 Anything which makes the buying process difficult will result in a loss of sales/conversions.
 What are the potential blockers?

 Product filtering will help the users find what they are looking for much more quickly.
 Not being able to find what they want leads to frustration.
 Have a search facility.

 Having multiple payment options available can help too.
-For example, having PayPal can make it easier for shoppers especially if out and about using their phone.
+For example, having PayPal can make it easier for shoppers especially if out and about using their phones.

-Trust can be built with things like ensuring you have SSL and provide transparency with things like privacy, shipping, returns and refunds, and payment partners.
+Trust can be built with things like ensuring you have SSL and providing transparency with things like privacy, shipping, returns and refunds, and payment partners.